lendoo73/Challenge-Project-of-CodeCademy/python/Technical Interviews/Linked_Lists/Merge_Sorted_Linked_Lists/README.md

     current_a_node = linked_list_a.head
     current_b_node = linked_list_b.head

-    # if required swap to start with the smaller header:
+    # if required swap because have to start with the smaller header:
     if current_a_node.val > current_b_node.val:
         current_a_node, current_b_node = current_b_node, current_a_node